-Since the term DevOps came on the horizon in 2009, we have constantly seen the progress and advancements on the technology as well as the business side of it.
-IDC expects the DevOps market to touch $8 billion by 2022 whereas another report by Grand View Research expects the numbers to hit $12.85 billion by 2025.
+Since the term DevOps came on the horizon in 2009, we have constantly seen progress and advancements in technology as well as the business side of it.
+IDC expects the DevOps market to touch $8 billion by 2022, whereas another report by Grand View Research expects the numbers to hit $12.85 billion by 2025.
 Although the numbers vary from report to report, the only constant is the growth factor which is always going up.
-2019 was no exception to this particular trend and I do not expect 2020 to be any different.
+2019 was no exception to this particular trend, and I do not expect 2020 to be any different.
 So, what are the major trends that will rule DevOps in 2020?
-Here are 7 trends that I think you should keep an eye on to make the process of shipping software faster, cheaper, more secured and with a better quality -
+Here are 7 trends that I think you should keep an eye on to make the process of shipping software faster, cheaper, more secure, and with better quality -

 Security - more important than ever